-Waking up to photograph the sunrise isn’t the only hard thing about capturing the sun, there are plenty of technical details that a photographer must learn to make sure he isn’t crawling out of bed in the wee hours of the morning in vain.
+Waking up to photograph the sunrise isn’t the only hard thing about capturing the sun, there are plenty of technical details that photographers must learn to make sure they aren’t crawling out of bed in the wee hours of the morning in vain.
 In the following video, Jim Zuckerman takes viewers along as he photographs sunrise at the picture perfect Portland Head Light and shares a few of his best techniques with us.
 Hopefully, you can use some of his tips on your next golden hour outing, take a look:

 Let’s recap some of the key points from the video:

 - If you want to add more depth to your photograph and your scene allows for it, add some foreground detail into your frame.

 - Always make sure that the horizon line is perfectly parallel to the top and bottom edges of your frame–very important!

 - Remember, every second that the sun rises, you will lose some of the natural beauty of it’s light.
 Work fast, but don’t be afraid to work the scene and look at it from multiple angles.

 - Zuckerman prefers to shoot on daylight white balance, citing that auto white balance washes out too much of the golden light from the sun.

 - Follow the rule of thirds and put the horizon line in the upper third of your frame.

 - Finally, you may not be able to avoid lens flairs, but you can angle your camera so that the flair is in a location that will make it easier to clone out in Photoshop.
 For example, Zuckerman moved his camera slightly so that the flair was out of the detailed bushes and instead appeared on the relatively calm water surface.